Britain’s Forgotten Slave Owners BBC2

 How We Got to Now

 American science author Steve Johnson explores the power of great ideas, unlocking tales of unsung heroes and radical revolutions that changed the world and the way we live in it.
 2 of 6 x 60min science/history for PBS & BBC2 by Nutopia.
 Directed by Paul Olding.
+Winner of Emmy Award for Outstanding Motion Design.

 Britain’s Greatest Pilot